2025–26 Florida State Seminoles women's basketball team

+The Seminoles finished the season 10–21 overall and 5–13 in ACC play to finish in fourteenth place.
+As the fourteenth seed in the 2026 ACC tournament, they lost to eleventh seed Georgia Tech in the first round.
+Florida State was not invited to the NCAA or WBIT or WNIT.
+This was the first season without post-season play for the Seminoles since 2012, with the exception of 2020, when the post-season was cancelled.

 Previous season

 The Seminoles finished the regular season 23–7 overall and 13–5 in ACC play to finish in a three-way tie for fourth place.
-As the fourth seed in the ACC tournament, they earned a bye into the Quarterfinals where they lost to fifth seed and fourteenth ranked North Carolina.
+As the fourth seed in the ACC tournament, they earned a bye into the quarterfinals, where they lost to fifth seed and fourteenth-ranked North Carolina.
 They received an at-large invitation to the NCAA tournament and were the six-seed in the Spokane 1 region.
-They defeated eleven-seed George Mason in the First Round before losing to three-seed and tenth ranked LSU 101–71 to end their season.
+They defeated eleven-seed George Mason in the first round before losing to three-seed and tenth-ranked LSU, 101–71, to end their season.
 They finished with an overall record of 24–9.
 Their 24 wins were the most in Brooke Wyckoff's tenure.
-Additionally, Ta'Niya Latson was the nation's leading scorer during the season.
+Ta'Niya Latson was the nation's leading scorer during the season.